RhahiSpace/web-repl/content/mission/first-flight.md

 ## Data

 Here is the data collected by both flights.
-The collected data includes altitude, velocity, thrust, mass, and drag.
+The collected data includes altitude (m), velocity (m/s), thrust (N), mass (kg), and drag (N).
 The collected atmospheric data will be useful measure how the rocket performed in terms of aerodynamic loss versus thrust.

 I forgot to include atmospheric density in the measurements, so I will include that in Karman 3.